Ulster Covenant: Signing

 The Covenant was first drafted by Thomas Sinclair, a prominent unionist and businessman from Belfast.
 Sir Edward Carson was the first person to sign the Covenant at Belfast City Hall with a silver pen, followed by The 6th Marquess of Londonderry (the former Lord Lieutenant of Ireland), representatives of the Protestant churches, and then by Sir James Craig.
 The signatories, 471,414 in all, were all against the establishment of a Home Rule parliament in Dublin.
 The Ulster Covenant is immortalised in Rudyard Kipling's poem "Ulster 1912".
 On 23 September 1912, the Ulster Unionist Council voted in favour of a resolution pledging itself to the Covenant.

-The Covenant had two basic parts: the Covenant itself, which was signed by men, and the Declaration, which was signed by women.
-In total, the Covenant was signed by 237,368 men; the Declaration, by 234,046 women.
+The Covenant had two basic parts: the Covenant signed by 237,368 men and the Declaration signed by 234,046 women.
 Both the Covenant and Declaration are held by the Public Record Office of Northern Ireland (PRONI).
 An online searchable database is available on the PRONI website.

 In January 1913, the Ulster Volunteers aimed to recruit 100,000 men aged from 17 to 65 who had signed the Covenant as a unionist militia.

 A British Covenant, similar to the Ulster Covenant in opposition to the Home Rule Bill, received two million signatures in 1914.

-September 28 is today known as "Ulster Day" to unionists.
+28 September is today known as "Ulster Day" to unionists.

 The Covenant (for men)

-BEING CONVINCED in our consciences that Home Rule would be disastrous to the material well-being of Ulster as well as of the whole of Ireland, subversive of our civil and religious freedom, destructive of our citizenship, and perilous to the unity of the Empire, we, whose names are underwritten, men of Ulster, loyal subjects of His Gracious Majesty King George V., humbly relying on the God whom our fathers in days of stress and trial confidently trusted, do hereby pledge ourselves in solemn Covenant, throughout this our time of threatened calamity, to stand by one another in defending, for ourselves and our children, our cherished position of equal citizenship in the United Kingdom, and in using all means which may be found necessary to defeat the present conspiracy to set up a Home Rule Parliament in Ireland.
+BEING CONVINCED in our consciences that Home Rule would be disastrous to the material well-being of Ulster as well as of the whole of Ireland, subversive of our civil and religious freedom, destructive of our citizenship, and perilous to the unity of the Empire, we, whose names are underwritten, men of Ulster, loyal subjects of His Gracious Majesty King George V, humbly relying on the God whom our fathers in days of stress and trial confidently trusted, do hereby pledge ourselves in solemn Covenant, throughout this our time of threatened calamity, to stand by one another in defending, for ourselves and our children, our cherished position of equal citizenship in the United Kingdom, and in using all means which may be found necessary to defeat the present conspiracy to set up a Home Rule Parliament in Ireland.
 And in the event of such a Parliament being forced upon us, we further solemnly and mutually pledge ourselves to refuse to recognise its authority.
 In sure confidence that God will defend the right, we hereto subscribe our names.

 And further, we individually declare that we have not already signed this Covenant.